Incognito/rumprun_wiki_wiki/Howto:-building-for-Android.md

 You can build the tests (they will not run, there is no qemu-user for Android) with

 Then you can run the tests on a device or simulator.
-However there are possibly some toolchain issues still to be resolved.
+However there are possibly some toolchain issues still to be resolved on some platforms.

 ````
 adb -d push obj/brtests/fstest/fstest /data/local/tmp